History of New Town

 New Town, Williamsburg, VA is a place for all people.
 It is that simple.
 Gone is the notion that you have to have kids, or have to be an “active adult” or other category of lifestyle.
 A wide variety of styles of housing, providing equal opportunities for living by those of vastly different means.

 GREAT NEWS for New Town residents.
-The neighborhood pool in New Town pool has passed all inspections and is now open for regular use.
-The pool is a 25 meter six lane pool with a zero entry splash area for kids.
+The neighborhood pool in New Town pool is now open for regular use.
+The pool is a 25 meter

 If you don’t already know, the pool is located in the Charlotte Park neighborhood at the intersection of Elizabeth Davis and Center Street.